liberolinux/build/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the repository or contact us through the [LiberoLinux community forums](https://libero.eu.org/community).
+If you encounter any issues or have questions, feel free to open an issue in the repository or contact us through the [Libero GNU/Linux Community Forums](https://libero.eu.org/community).

 ---